 Credit: Áine Elizabeth Designs on Instagram

-An emerging fashion designer from Kilkenny has shared what it's like to break into the industry and run a show at Ireland Fashion Week.
+An emerging fashion designer from Kilkenny has shared what it's like to break into the industry and be apart of the inaugural Ireland Fashion Week.

-Her journey with fashion started many years ago though, with one of her earliest memories of wanting a career in the industry being at around age seven.
+Her journey with fashion started many years ago though, with one of her earliest memories of wanting a career in the industry being when she was just a child.

 READ NEXT: RIP: Sadness as oldest resident in Kilkenny village passes away aged 102

-Her mam is a hairdresser and her grandfather was a stained glass artist, so creativity was always around her as she was growing up.
+Her mam is a hairdresser and her grandfather was a stained glass artist, meaning design and visual expression were always part of her world.

 "Maybe that blood was flowing through me a little bit," Áine suggested.

-While in college, Áine got to do internships for Paris and London Fashion Week.
+During time in college, Áine gained invaluable industry experience through internships at both Paris and London Fashion Week.

 READ NEXT: Kilkenny men accused of driving a horse in a prohibited area